Lummetry/aixp_devops/aixp_factory/README.md

 ## Description

-This repository contains all the DevOps related files for the on-prem fleet deployments of AiXpand project.
+This sub-repository contains all the DevOps related files for the on-prem fleet deployments of AiXpand project.